 Earlier on, the librarians, Mr. Wainwright and Mrs Partridge, were regulars during the first series but disappeared completely during the second series without mention or explanation.
 Mr. Wainwright would return for a few episodes during the third season but disappeared completely following the third series and was never mentioned again.

-Comic Trio- Less so in the later years following Compo's death, at which time the series tinkered with pairs, quartets, quintets, and mobs without matching the success of the original trio.
+Comic Trio: The core of the series for the great majority of its run, with several decades centred around the characters of Compo, Clegg and A.N.
+Other sequentially Blamire, Foggy, Seymour, Foggy (again) and Truly.
+Less so in the later years following Compo's death, when the series tinkered with pairs, quartets, quintets, and mobs without matching the success of the previous trios.

-Commuting on a Bus- In the final season, Clegg and Truly no longer received top-billing.
-Peter Sallis and Frank Thornton were no longer covered by insurance to shoot outdoor scenes due to their age, and since the series mostly consisted of outdoor scenes, they were limited only to brief cameos (mostly at Clegg's flat) from then on.
+Commuting on a Bus: In the final season, Clegg and Truly no longer received top-billing.
+Actors Peter Sallis and Frank Thornton were no longer covered by insurance to shoot outdoor scenes due to their age born days apart in early 1921, both were pushing 90 and since the series mostly consisted of outdoor scenes, they were limited only to brief cameos (mostly at Clegg's flat) from then on.

 A less-remembered example was when Truly replaced Foggy.
 In this case, Truly is already hanging out with the trio (and Foggy, played by a stand-in kept facing away from the camera, is too badly hung-over to speak).
 By the end of the episode, Foggy has suddenly married and moved away, and Truly simply carries on in his place.

 Correspondence Course: Seymour ran one of these, known as the Utterthwaite Postal University.
 Compo read its logo as "Up You!", to Seymour's consternation.